-Buying a Workbench May Seem Simple, But There are Many Variables to Consider.
+Buying the Best Workbench May Seem Simple, But There are Many Variables to Consider.

 Purchasing a workbench may at first seem like a simple task.
 Your employees have work to do, and they need an efficient, comfortable, and practical place to do it.

 Employee needs vary widely among industries and applications.
 What’s perfect for an automotive dealership won’t work in a laboratory.
 What works for manufacturing facilities won’t fly in a classroom.
 So, whether you are looking for technical workstations, height-adjustable workstations, assembly workstations, industrial benches, or packing and shipping benches, take the time to perform the upfront work before you buy.
 This step-by-step self-examination will help you choose the right workbench for all your needs.

 The Number One Consideration

 One overriding consideration will affect every aspect of your workbench purchasing decision: What work will you be performing on it?
 The answer will affect everything from the size of the bench to the surface material, storage requirements and ergonomic considerations.

 Once you determine what will be done on the bench, analyze the tasks associated with the work and make a checklist of features needed to perform them.
 For example, say you’re in the business of assembling and maintaining cell phones, and you need to furnish a workspace for your repair technicians.
 You want a small workbench, perhaps one that is height-adjustable to bring a detailed repair job up to an optimal work distance.
 Along with the workbench, you will need excellent lighting.
 You’ll likely also need bins above the work surface to provide direct access to small parts, and an articulating arm that can hold assembly guidelines or diagrams.
 Depending on the flow of your repair operations, you might want to consider a conveyor workstation, both of which can cost-effectively expedite material handling.

 Employee Needs Vary Widely